dask/dask/docs/source/how-to/selecting-the-collection-backend.rst

 The Dask-Array API can also dispatch the backend ``RandomState`` class to be used for random-number generation.
 This means all creation functions in ``dask.array.random`` are also dispatchable.

-The current set of dispatchable creation functions for Dask-Dataframe include:
+The current set of dispatchable creation functions for Dask-Dataframe is:

 - ``from_dict``
 - ``read_parquet``